wambuiGicheha/final_project/README.md

-# README: Depressive Content Detection on Reddit Using NLP
+# README: Machine learning for Depressive Content Detection on Reddit Using NLP

 ## Project Overview